The Windsor Long Walk has to be one of the most striking strolls in England.

 Perhaps you’ll be unsurprised that this royal residence is meant to have been inspired by the Palace at Versailles in France!

-But the historical links, don’t stop there – King Henry is supposed to have waited here for news of Anne Boleyn’s execution and King Charles II planted 1652 elm trees – which is basis of what you see here today, although now the trees are predominantly oak and horse chestnut.
+But the historical links, don’t stop there – King Henry is supposed to have waited here for news of Anne Boleyn’s execution and King Charles II planted 1652 elm trees here – which are basis of the tree-lined avenue you still see today (although now the trees are predominantly oak and horse chestnut).

 And this being England, the historical connections still extend to today, with the current Royals using the Long Walk to drive their carriages from Windsor to the annual races at Ascot.

-In addition, each year, on the Queen’s birthday, there’s a 21 gun salute along Windsor’s Long Walk and, of course, Harry and Meghan drove down here following their wedding in Windsor.
+In addition, each year, on the Queen’s birthday, there’s a 21 gun salute along Windsor’s Long Walk and, of course, Harry and Meghan drove down here following their wedding in Windsor in 2018.

 The Windsor Long Walk is an absolute favourite with walkers and runners.